Advanced Linux Sound Architecture

 CVS Manual Translation Project is a project to translate the CVS documentation into German (may be other languages).

-a project to provide DECnet phase IV connectivity for Linux
+DECnet is a project to provide DECnet phase IV connectivity for Linux.

 a meta-project that will consist of between ten and twenty software development projects.
 The main components of DotGNU are the DotGNU Platform and the DotGNU Virtual Identities system

 aims to share resources amongst users of Nomadics robots.
 Nomadics was a supplier of research robots for many years but has now gone out of the robotics business and no longer provides updated binaries for it's robots